The tl;dr for this is: yes, you can just upgrade Prysm by stopping your services, copying the new binaries and then restarting your services.

 sudo systemctl stop prysmbeacon

 The command just… hung.
-I began to perpsire as the error messages rolled in via the Prsym dashboard.
+I began to perspire as the error messages rolled in via the Prysm dashboard.
 The command had worked behind the scenes but something was taking a while to finish.
 I Ctrl-C-ed instead of being patient.